celynw/userscripts/README.md

 # Userscripts

-These are helpful utilities which can be used with addons/extensions such as [Violentmonkey](https://violentmonkey.github.io/).
+These are helpful utilities which can be used with user script managers.

+I personally recommend [FireMonkey](https://addons.mozilla.org/en-CA/firefox/addon/firemonkey/) for Firefox.

 ## Usage